eToro USA LLC Cryptocurrency Trading

 To help you pick an exchange, consider the following:

-You will then need to verify your identity and address, which is part of a process called Know Your Customer (KYC), which is a legal requirement by exchanges in the US.
+You will then need to verify your identity and address, which is part of a process called Know Your Customer (KYC), which is a legal requirement by exchanges in the United States.
 To do this, you will need a photo ID and a copy of a recent bank statement or utility bill that has your address on it.

 KYC is typically approved instantly, although in some cases, you may have to wait a few days before your account is verified.